175 Years of Energy: The Atomic Age

 Though he made significant contributions in the field of chemistry and helped establish the Argonne National Laboratory, Daniels is best known for his late-career interest in harnessing the power of the sun, which he said in 1948 would satisfy needs for food, fuel, and power once oil and coal had been used up.

 Black and white photo of three men standing around a large metal dish pointed upward.
-Farrington Daniels (center) with Jack Duffie (right) and an unidentified researcher discuss a solar furnace in 1956.
+Farrington Daniels (center) with Jack Duffie (left) and an unidentified researcher discuss a solar furnace in 1956.
 UW Archives

 In 1954, Daniels and chemical engineering professor Jack Duffie launched the Solar Energy Lab, believed to be the first of its kind in the nation.